OTHER GENEALOGY RESOURCES

 - Micanopy Historical Society, 706 NE Cholokka Blvd., P. O. Box 462, Micanopy, FL 32667

-The following are links to Family history and genealogy, Records and Resources relevant to Alachua County.
+The following are web links to Genealogy, Records and Resources pertaining to Alachua County.
 A lot of these genealogy links fall into 3 categories: Business oriented Sites, Private Sites or Organization Sites.
 Some have free access some require a fee.
 This is just a directory which has been collected or submitted.
 I do not endorse or promote one genealogy site over another.
-Feel free to submit your own preferred Alachua County genealogy or family history affiliated sites.

 Alachua Co.
 FL Books, Newspapers & Publications